-CONTACT BASE before any consideration of sedation of severely agitated/combative child
+Contact Base before any consideration of sedation of severely agitated/combative child.

 - Synchronized Cardioversion

 - Transcutaneous Pacing

 - Seizure

 - Poisoning/Overdose

 - Agitated/Combative Patient

+- Hyperactive Delirium with Severe Agitation

 - All patients receiving benzodiazepines must have cardiac, pulse oximetry monitoring during transport.
 Continuous waveform capnography recommended. - Sedative effects of benzodiazepines are increased in combination with opioids, alcohol, or other CNS depressants. - Coadministration of opioids and benzodiazepines is discouraged and may only be done with direct physician verbal order. - In elderly patients > 65 years old or small adults < 50kg, lower doses may be sufficient and effective.
 Consider 1⁄2 dosing in these patients.